M9GLiquid/M9GLiquid/README.md

 🌱 I’m currently learning advanced Java among other development language and I love to learn new stuff!
 🛰️ A big computer geek and space nerd!
 ~~------------------------------------------------------------------------------------------------------------------------------~~
-👨‍💻 Former developer/owner of the Conquest plugin for the KingConquest minecraft server.
+👨‍💻 Former developer of the Conquest plugin and owner of the KingConquest minecraft network.
-👾 Currently working on a sokoban/2048 Framework for school using design patterns.
+👾 Currently working on a sokoban/2048 Framework for school utilizing design patterns.
 ~~------------------------------------------------------------------------------------------------------------------------------~~
 **Language skills**
  - Java
  - PHP/Js/SQL
+ - SQL
  - C/C#

 ~~------------------------------------------------------------------------------------------------------------------------------~~